 "Yes, Circle makes you a better leader, but for me, it made me a better person.
 It made me a fuller person."

-Jason 3.0: A more human leader
+Jason 3.0: A More Human Leader

-When tension appears between teams, he doesn't just push handoffs.
-He brings leaders together to explore their "trust languages."
+When there is tension between teams — say, between marketing and product — he doesn't just push for clearer handoffs.
+He brings leaders together to explore their "trust languages": what each person needs in order to feel trust (competence, commitment, reliability, etc.).

-"I'm trying my best to not think there are two Jasons — professional Jason and personal Jason."
+"I feel more enlightened… I feel more authentic in terms of myself as a leader.
+I'm trying my best to not think there are two Jasons — professional Jason and personal Jason."